MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/write-compile-apply-configuration.md

 > !Important
 > In more advanced scenarios where multiple modules need to be imported so you can work with many DSC Resources
-> in the same configuration, make sure to put each module in a seperate line using `Import-DscResource`.
+> in the same configuration, make sure to put each module in a separate line using `Import-DscResource`.
 > This is easier to maintain in source control and required when working with DSC in Azure State Configuration.
 >
 > ```powershell